Notice

 You will be called into the room, and the therapist will explain the process in detail.
 You may be asked to remove some clothing or personal items.

 The table will move up and in towards the machine.
 There are positioning lasers in the treatment room that the therapists will use to line you up on the table.
 This is to put you in the correct position.
-They will use the tattoos or marks that you were given at the CT to line you up.
+If you were given any marks or small tattoos at the CT, those will also be used in alignment.

 After the first day, the treatment itself will just take a few minutes, but you may be in the room for about 15-30 minutes total for set-up and treatment.